brave/qa-resources/wikitemplate-android.md

 ## Settings

-- [ ] Verify settings changes are retained during upgrade and any changes made doesn't cause the browser to crash
+- [ ] Verify changing default settings are retained and doesn't cause the browser to crash

 ## Downloads